LunCoSim/lunco-sim/docs/LunCo-Start.md

 4. Economics
 5. Realistic technologies, physics and enviroment.
 E.g. you have to extract ~30-50 of different raw resources to build a satellite like Aluminum, Copper.
 6. Hardware in the loop: integration with real hardware.
 Linux Kernel drivers integrated with sim showing sim date e.g. serial devices, PID controllers, etc.

+## Summary

+LunCo is an open-source simulation tool designed for planning space missions, with a focus on lunar settlements.

+It's built with the Godot 4 engine and aims to revolutionize the way space engineers design and collaborate on complex systems.

+The platform provides a comprehensive suite of applications tailored for Lunar Base engineering, including a unified platform, requirements management, models visualizations, collaborative training, and digital twin simulations.

+LunCo has a strong web3 component, incorporating decentralized technologies to enable features such as collaborative mission design in a metaverse, intellectual property non-fungible tokens (IP-NFTs) for designs, and decentralized engineer profiles.
+This allows for a secure, transparent, and community-driven approach to space engineering and design.